mhuggins/dogeify/README.md

     require 'dogeify'

-    dogifier = Dogify.new
+    dogeifier = Dogeify.new
-    dogifier.process('My grandmom gave me a sweater for Christmas.')
+    dogeifier.process('My grandmom gave me a sweater for Christmas.')
     # => "so grandmom. such sweater. very christmas. wow."

 The second way is to modify the String or Array classes by including either